 Genetic diversity refers to the total number of genetic characteristics in the genetic makeup of a certain species.
-Embark Co-founder and Chief Science Officer Adam Boyko explains genetic diversity and how it affects dogs in the following video.
-Boyko has traveled to every inhabitable continent to study dogs and is a professor at Cornell University College of Veterinary Medicine.
+Embark cofounder and Chief Science Officer Dr. Adam Boyko explains genetic diversity and how it affects dogs in the following video.
+Dr. Boyko has traveled to every inhabitable continent to study dogs and is a professor at Cornell University College of Veterinary Medicine.

-Here at Embark, we care about and support healthy breeding.
-An Embark Dog DNA Test enables a dog owner to learn about their dog’s breed, ancestry, health, COI, and more with a simple cheek swab.
-With a research-grade DNA genotyping platform, we look at over 250 breeds and more than 175 genetic health conditions and traits.
+Here at Embark, we care about and support responsible breeding.
+Our goal is to create the best genetic test for dogs, so that breeders can maintain diversity in purebred populations and keep them healthy for generations to come.
+An Embark Dog DNA Test enables you to learn about your dog’s breed, ancestry, health, coefficient of inbreeding, and more, all from a simple cheek swab.
+With a research-grade DNA genotyping platform, we look at over 350 breeds and 250+ genetic health risks.
 We also provide a family tree that goes back three generations, have veterinary geneticists on staff to answer customer questions, and are partnered with Cornell University College of Veterinary Medicine.

 Are you a breeder?
-Join the Embark for Breeders Discussion group on Facebook and get involved in the conversation!
 If you have any additional questions about genetic diversity, email us at firstname.lastname@example.org.
 Thanks for Embarking with us!